peastman/statmech/source/phasetransitions.rst

     :autonumber:`Figure,ising phase diagram`.
 Ising model phase diagram

-Combining these observations yields the phase diagram shown in :numref:`Figure,ising phase diagram`.
+Combining these observations yields the phase diagram shown in :autonumref:`Figure,ising phase diagram`.
 At low temperature the phase diagram is divided into two phases corresponding to :math:`M>0` and :math:`M<0`.
 The stable phase is the one for which :math:`M` has the same sign as :math:`H`, but the magnetization remains nonzero even in the limit :math:`H \to 0`.
 The system therefore undergoes a phase transition in which :math:`M` changes discontinuously as it